Skip to content

 • or which debts have the highest minimum payments

-Although it may seem counterintuitive, aggressively knocking out a lower interest debt first may prove beneficial to a comprehensive Velocity Banking strategy since you will free up that higher minimum payment amount to pay down the higher interest debts going forward.
+Although it may seem counterintuitive, aggressively knocking out a lower-interest debt first may make sense when it has a higher payment.
+Freeing up that higher minimum payment amount can help pay down other higher-interest debts going forward.

 Clear your low-interest debt first to free up more money for repaying high-interest debts, enhancing your Velocity Banking strategy.

 Also, adjusting your various bill due dates to align closer to your paycheck deposits can lower the overall interest you pay throughout the month.
-Another strategy when running certain bills through your credit cards is to push those bill due dates towards the end of that credit card’s statement cycle to reduce the amount of interest accrual on that card.
+Another strategy when running certain bills through your credit cards is to push those bill due dates towards the beginning of that credit card’s statement cycle to take advantage of a temporary 0% interest float before your due date.

 Adjusting the timing on these payment cycles can significantly reduce the overall interest paid and shorten your repayment timeline.